-Bianca Stigter is making her directorial debut.
-The Dutch historian and cultural critic was inspired to make her first documentary after coming across three minutes of 16mm home video footage shot in 1938 by David Kurtz.
-It is the only remaining footage of the Jewish inhabitants of Nasielsk, Poland before the Holocaust.
+For her directorial debut, the Dutch historian and cultural critic Bianca Stigter found inspiration in three minutes of 16mm home video footage shot by David Kurtz in the year 1938.
+It is the only remaining footage of the Jewish inhabitants of Nasielsk, Poland, before the Holocaust.

 "You see this vibrant community, these children trying to stay in the frame as if you can really look them in the eye.
 And, as I was really getting into it, boom.
 The three minutes were over," she says.
 "I thought, wouldn't it be great if you could somehow make the footage last longer so we could spend more time with the people in the film?
 To keep their past in our present a bit longer?"

 Stigter's film is Three Minutes – A Lengthening, which uses that footage (and only that footage, with no other images shown over the 72-minute runtime) and Glenn Kurtz' 2014 non-fiction book, Three Minutes in Poland: Discovering a Lost World in a 1938 Family Film, to discover the human stories within the celluloid.

 Though this documentary marks Stigter's debut as a film director, she served as an associate producer on husband Steve McQueen's Best Picture-winning 12 Years a Slave (2013) and Widows (2018).
 (McQueen is now a co-producer on her film.)
 As for whether her career as a documentarian will continue, she says, "I think every creative idea you have demands its own form.
 So, if I have another idea that only can work as a film, I will try to make it as a film."